bengukalo/bengukalo/content/post/paper_review/index.md

 ---
-title: 'Paper Review: Crossmodal plasticity in the fusiform gyrus of late blind individuals during voice recognition'
+title: Understanding the fMRI Through a Visual Perception Study
 subtitle: How fMRI is used in the visual perception studies?
 date: 2020-10-14
 slug: how-fmri-is-used